-Our Occupational Therapy Team assists people with disabilities of all ages to be as independent as possible in their everyday lives.
+Our Occupational Therapy Team helps people with disabilities of all ages to be as independent as possible in their everyday lives.
 Sometimes, the things we take for granted in daily life such as getting in and out of the bath, on/off the toilet or armchairs can become difficult.
-We will visit you in your home, or invite you to one of our Assessment Clinics, to see what we can do to help promote your safety and independence.
+We will visit you in your home, or invite you to one of our Assessment Clinics, to see what we can do to help you with your safety and independence.

 How can the Occupational Therapy Team benefit you?